Can Large Language Model Agents Simulate Human Trust Behavior?

 Our analysis on the intrinsic properties of agent trust leads to our third core finding:

-LLM agents' trust behaviors have demographic biases, have a relative preference towards humans compared to agents, are easier to be undermined than to be enhanced, and can be influenced by reasoning strategies.
+LLM agents’ trust behaviors have demographic biases on gender and races, demonstrate a relative preference for human over other LLM agents, are easier to undermine than to enhance, and may be influenced by reasoning strategies.

 Implications of Agent Trust

-Implications on Human Simulation: Human simulation is a strong tool in various applications of social science such as verifying social hypotheses and predicting the effects of policies.
-Although plenty of works have adopted LLM agents to simulate human behaviors and interactions, it is still unclear whether or not LLM agents behave like humans in the simulation.
-Our discovery on the high behavioral alignment between agent trust, especially for GPT-4, and human trust provides important empirical evidence to validate the hypothesis that humans' trust behavior, one of the most critical behaviors in human interactions and the whole society, can probably be simulated by LLM agents.
-Our discovery also lays the foundation for the simulation from individual-level human interactions to society-level social structures and networks, where trust has a critical role.
-We envision that behavioral alignment will be discovered in more kinds of behaviors beyond trust and more methodologies can be developed to enhance the behavioral alignment for better human simulation with LLM agents.
+Implications on Human Simulation: Human simulation is a strong tool in various applications of social science and role-playing.
+Although plenty of works have adopted LLM agents to simulate human behaviors and interactions, it is still not clear enough whether LLM agents behave like humans in simulation.
+Our discovery of behavioral alignment between agent and human trust, which is especially high for GPT-4, provides important empirical evidence to validate the hypothesis that humans' trust behavior, one of the most elemental and critical behaviors in human interaction across society, can effectively be simulated by LLM agents.
+Our discovery also lays the foundation for human simulations ranging from individual-level interactions to society-level social networks and institutions, where trust plays an essential role.
+We envision that behavioral alignment will be discovered in more kinds of behaviors beyond trust, and new methods will be developed to enhance behavioral alignment for better human simulation with LLM agents.

-Implications on Agent Cooperation: Many recent works have explored a variety of cooperation mechanisms of LLM agents in tasks such as code generation and mathematical reasoning.
-However, the role of trust in LLM agent cooperation is still unknown.
-Considering that trust has been long recognized as a vital component for effective cooperation in Multi-Agent Systems (MAS) and human society, we can envision that agent trust can also play an important role in facilitating effective and efficient cooperation of LLM agents.
-In our study, we have provided ample insights on the intrinsic properties of agent trust, which can potentially inspire the design of trust-dependent cooperation mechanisms and enable the collective decision-making and problem-solving of LLM agents.
+Implications on Agent Cooperation: Many recent works have explored a variety of cooperation mechanisms of LLM agents for tasks such as code generation and mathematical reasoning.
+Nevertheless, the role of trust in LLM agent cooperation remains still unknown.
+Considering how trust has long been recognized as a vital component for cooperation in Multi-Agent Systems (MAS) and across human society, we envision that agent trust can also play an important role in facilitating the effective cooperation of LLM agents.
+In our study, we have provided ample insights regarding the intrinsic properties of agent trust, which can potentially inspire the design of trust-dependent cooperation mechanisms and enable the collective decision-making and problem-solving of LLM agents.

 Example of BDI (Belief-Desire-Intention)